Bulgaria's new anti-elite faction tied with GERB ahead of Sunday snap polls

 Sunday’s snap poll is being held to break the deadlock, after ITN also failed to secure a parliamentary majority.

-The opinion poll suggests that support for ITN, and its potential partners, the anti-graft Democratic Bulgaria and Stand Up!
-Mafia Out! again will not be enough for the three to muster a parliamentary majority and form a government.
+The opinion polls suggest that support for ITN, and its potential partners, the anti-graft Democratic Bulgaria and Stand Up!
+Mafia Out! will not be enough for the three to muster a parliamentary majority.

-"Despite their improved positions, the protest parties do not gain 120 seats" (needed for a majority), the pollster said in a statement.
-"That is why the coalition formula is likely to be the cornerstone in the next parliament as it was after the April vote."
+“Despite their improved positions, the protest parties do not gain 120 seats” (needed for a majority), Alpha Research said in a statement.
+“That is why the coalition formula is likely to be the cornerstone in the next parliament as it was after the April vote.”

 Bulgaria has almost doubled the number of voting stations abroad for the Sunday poll - which may boost the results for ITN and Democratic Bulgaria, the main recipients of votes from expatriates in the previous election, analysts say.